jaymody/blogposts/2023-01-30-gpt-from-scratch.md

     return g * x + b  # scale and offset with gamma/beta params
 ```

-This ensures that the inputs for each layer are always within a consistent range, which is suppose to speed up and stabilize the training process.
+Layer normalization ensures that the inputs for each layer are always within a consistent range, which is suppose to speed up and stabilize the training process.
 Like [Batch Normalization](https://arxiv.org/pdf/1502.03167.pdf), the normalized output is then scaled and offset with two learnable vectors gamma and beta.
 The small epsilon term in the denominator is used to avoid a division by zero error.

 Layer norm is used instead of batch norm in the transformer for [various reasons](https://stats.stackexchange.com/questions/474440/why-do-transformers-use-layer-norm-instead-of-batch-norm).
 The differences between various normalization techniques is outlined [in this excellent blog post](https://tungmphung.com/deep-learning-normalization-methods/).

-Layer normalization is applied over the last axis of the input.
+We apply layer normalization over the last axis of the input.

 ```python
 >>> x = np.array([[2, 2, 3], [-5, 0, 1]])